6r17/madtypes/README.md

 ```

-### regular expression
+- ### Regular expression

-Regular expression can be defined on an Annotated type using the `pattern` attribute.
+Regex can be defined on an Annotated type using the `pattern` attribute.

 :warning: be careful to respect the json-schema [specifications](https://json-schema.org/understanding-json-schema/reference/regular_expressions.html) when using `json_schema`
 It this moment this is not checked and will render an invalid `json-schema`.